JLewis1995/Network-Social/Assets/instREAD.md

 ### Walkthrough Video: 37%

-* A walkthrough video that demonstrates the functionality of the social media API must be submitted, and a link to the video should be included in your README file.
+* A walkthrough video that demonstrates the functionality ofYes the social media API must be submitted, and a link to the video should be included in your README file.

   * The walkthrough video must show all of the technical acceptance criteria being met.